 Help will be available for developing the application as it is not intended to be an obstacle.

 We desire to help congregations build capacity for vitality and thriving; please contact us for information and assistance.

-On October 18-20, 2021, each congregation that receives a grant will participate in a meeting of the cohort on the campus of Columbia Theological Seminary.
+Each congregation that receives a grant will participate in a meeting of the cohort on the campus of Columbia Theological Seminary.